Subcutaneous Emphysema: Symptoms and How toTreat

 - Certain underlying lung diseases

 Subcutaneous emphysema can occur due to various factors.
 These factors can lead to air getting trapped under the skin, causing swelling and discomfort.
-Understanding the main risk factors associated with subcutaneous emphysema can help in prevention and early detection of this condition.
+Understanding the main risk factors associated with subcutaneous emphysema can help in the prevention and early detection of this condition.

 - Trauma or injury to the chest or neck